-Founded in 2013, Cura Personalis is the annual magazine of the Saint Louis University School of Nursing.
+Founded in 2013, Cura Personalis is the annual magazine of the Saint Louis University Trudy Busch Valentine School of Nursing.

-Learn about a free clinic for the underserved run by School of Nursing faculty and students.
+Learn about a free clinic for the underserved run by Trudy Busch Valentine School of Nursing faculty and students.
 Also in this issue, read about pediatric palliative care and see renderings of the new SSM Saint Louis University Hospital and ambulatory care center.

-Learn how a School of Nursing alumna in Rwanda teaches nurses that communication skills can be as important as technical skills.
-Also in this issue, School of Nursing students find ways to give back to their community and profiles on Dr. Joan Dodgeson and the school's 2015 Alumni Merit Award winner.
+Learn how a Trudy Busch Valentine School of Nursing alumna in Rwanda teaches nurses that communication skills can be as important as technical skills.
+Also in this issue, Trudy Busch Valentine School of Nursing students find ways to give back to their community and profiles on Dr. Joan Dodgson and the school's 2015 Alumni Merit Award winner.

-Learn about the School of Nursing's first white coat ceremony.
+Learn about the Trudy Busch Valentine School of Nursing's first white coat ceremony.
 Also in this issue, a profile of Alumni Merit Award winner Patricia Potter and the preceptors who are training the next generation of nurses.

-Learn about the growing number of School of Nursing students from Thailand and how action methods teaching is transforming nursing education and practice.
+Learn about the growing number of Trudy Busch Valentine School of Nursing students from Thailand and how action methods teaching is transforming nursing education and practice.
 Also in this issue, how nurses are influencing the Affordable Care Act.

-Learn about high-tech upgrades to the School of Nursing simulation lab.
+Learn about high-tech upgrades to the Trudy Busch Valentine School of Nursing simulation lab.
 Also in this issue, read about faculty member Suzanne Mahon's role in cancer prevention and early detection, and our innovative study abroad program.